 Nevertheless nonetheless, a denial of the existence of a creating God has been made more difficult, whereas free-thinkers have been given some more food for thought.

-A summary confrontation to reason what the influence of an implemented application of the fiction-theory on a world religion can be.
+A summary confrontation to reason what the influence of an implemented application of the fictiontheory on the world religions can be.

 FICTION-THEORY and CHRISTIANITY

-If one tries to fully integrate the fiction-theory into the Christian religion, then Christian concepts such as “trinity, heaven, hell and purgatory” take on a somewhat different interpretation.
+If one tries to fully integrate the fiction-theory into Christianity, then Christian concepts such as “trinity, heaven, hell and purgatory” take on a somewhat different interpretation.

 “Trinity” translates into a community of love, in which:

-This relationship, intended by the Creator, is propagated by a Jesus Christ, who is professed in the Christian-bible and who, by virtue of his way of live, his statements, his faith and his performance of beneficial acts in Palestine, has become the personification of the whole mankind within the “Son”.
+This relationship, intended by the Creator, is propagated by a prophet, who is professed in the Christian-bible and who, by virtue of his way of live, his statements, his faith and his performance of beneficial acts in Palestine, has got a pioneer-function.

-The “Holy Ghost” = the by love anchored consciousness between the Father and the Son.
+–The “Holy Ghost” = the anchoring of the consciousness between the Father and the Son.

 Without Father no Son, without Son no recognition as desired by the Father, packed in a relationship of unconditional love (The love which mutually connects the Father with the Son)

-In explaining the trinity, the description of the “Son” deviates from the Christian religion.
+In explaining the trinity, the description of the “Son” deviates from Christianity.

 There are different interpretations within Christianity, the Jewish religion and Islam.

-The Jewish religion and the Islam religion call him a prophet, whereas in the Christian religion the “doctrine of man /Son of God” has steadily arisen, until at the Council of Nicea in AD 325 it, under resolution passing pressure, on the basis of then generally practiced Christ piety, was accepted as a dogma.
+The Jewish religion and the Islam call him a prophet, whereas in Christianity the “doctrine of man /Son of God” has steadily arisen, until at the Council of Nicea in AD 325 it, under resolution passing pressure, on the basis of then generally practiced Christ piety, was accepted as a dogma.